 - Assessment: Demonstrated organizational commitment to monitoring physician burnout using an assessment tool.

 - Efficiency of practice environment: Demonstrated organizational commitment to measuring time spent in the EHR after work hours.

 - Leadership: Demonstrated organizational investment to promoting leadership development.

 - Teamwork: Demonstrated organizational commitment to measuring teamwork metrics.

 - Support: Demonstrated establishment of peer support programs.

 If your organization does not currently qualify for recognition, we encourage you to use the program criteria as a roadmap to continue building well-being in your organization.
 Please email [email protected] for assistance or additional clarification.
 The Practice Transformation team will be here to help you prepare for future application cycles.

 The AMA recognizes health care organizations that have committed to efforts that improve physician satisfaction and reduce burnout.
-View the list of health systems recognized through the Joy in Medicine Recognition Program in 2019.
+View the list of health systems recognized through the Joy in Medicine Recognition Program.